dorchard/lcore/README.md

 See `programs/simple.lam` and `test.lam`.

+## Versions

+There is a simplified subset in the [2022 directory](https://github.com/dorchard/lcore/tree/main/2022).

 ## Rough idea for the list of topics:

  - [x] Session 1: Intro to the syntax and concepts of the lambda calculus,